ithllc/DebtReversionAI/README.md

 # DebtReversionAI

 > Proof-of-Concept for an autonomous FinTech AI agent that discovers high-probability mean reversion trades by analyzing stocks at 52-week lows with recent debt conversions—turning SEC filings and market technicals into actionable opportunities through conversational intelligence.
+Do not use for financial advice, educational tool only.

 ---